Wells Thompson: Colorado Rapids

-He was traded to Colorado Rapids on January 21, 2010 as part of deal involving four players, MLS SuperDraft picks and allocation money.
-On April 14, 2010 Thompson scored his first two goals for Colorado in a 2-1 victory over Kansas City Wizards in a 2010 Lamar Hunt U.S. Open Cup qualification match.
+On January 22, 2010, the Revolution traded Thompson to the Colorado Rapids along with Jeff Larentowicz in exchange for a third-round pick in the 2011 MLS SuperDraft, Preston Burpo and Cory Gibbs.
+On April 14, 2010, Thompson scored his first two goals for Colorado in a 2–1 victory over Kansas City Wizards in a 2010 Lamar Hunt U.S. Open Cup qualification match.

+Thompson made 27 regular season appearances for Colorado in 2010, including 13 starts, scoring 2 goals.
+His first goal in MLS regular season play came against his former club, the New England Revolution, on September 18.
+He started two matches in the 2010 MLS Cup Playoffs, and appeared as a 90th minute substitute in MLS Cup 2010, which Colorado won.

+Thompson was named the Rapids' 2011 Humanitarian of the Year, and was one of only two players to appear in all six of the club's 2011 CONCACAF Champions League matches.

 Chicago Fire

 He was traded to the Chicago Fire after asking for a trade.
-Thompson made 4 appearances for the Fire in the 2012 campaign, and has played in 5 games thus far in 2013 earning his first start on March 24, 2013.
+Thompson made 4 appearances for the Fire in the 2012 campaign, and played in 8 games in 2013, earning his first start on March 24, 2013.
 Thompson's aggressive on-field play has earned him the nickname "El Diablo".
 At the end of 2013 season the club did not renew Thompson's contract.

 Charlotte Eagles

 Thompson signed with USL Pro club Charlotte Eagles on March 3, 2014.

 Carolina RailHawks

 After Charlotte Eagle's move down to the USL PDL, Thompson signed with Carolina RailHawks on February 3, 2015.